 - Plumbing pipes that corrode and leach into water in homes build or plumbed before 1985

-- Soil around homes and buildings if exterior lead-based paint flakes or peels
+- Soil around homes and buildings if exterior lead-based paint flakes or peels, and from drain spouts.

 How do I know if my child has been exposed to lead?

 You can find out if your child has been exposed to lead by having a simple blood test done by your child’s medical provider.